Cardiac Electrophysiology Fellowship

 Scientific meetings

 CCEP fellows are encouraged to present their research at scientific meetings.
-These meetings include but are not limited to the Heart rhythm Society, VT symposium, AF symposium, American Heart Association and American College of Cardiology annual scientific meetings.
+These meetings include but are not limited to the Heart Rhythm Society, VT symposium, AF symposium, American Heart Association and American College of Cardiology annual scientific meetings.

 Where do our fellows go after graduation